hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/relationships.md

 ---
 title: "Relationships"
 metaTitle: "Relationships with Hasura | Hasura GraphQL Tutorial"
-metaDescription: "This part of the tutorial covers how to make nested object queries by using object relationships and array relationships"
+metaDescription: "This part of the tutorial covers how to make nested Object Queries by using Object Relationships and Array Relationships"
 ---

 import YoutubeEmbed from "../src/YoutubeEmbed.js";